ryangrimm/VaporElasticsearch/README.md

 * Documentation
 * More unit tests
-	* Need tests for encoding/decoding round trips of the ES types
+	* Need tests for encoding/decoding round trips of the Map types
 * Resolve existing XXX's
 * Lots more can be done